Jacob Meyers Preview, Player Props: Astros vs. Red Sox

-Jacob Meyers -- with a slugging percentage of .469 in his past 10 games, including two home runs -- will be in action for the Houston Astros versus the Boston Red Sox, with James Paxton on the hill, on August 21 at 8:10 PM ET.
+The Houston Astros, including Jacob Meyers (.300 slugging percentage in past 10 games, including no home run), take on starting pitcher Chris Sale and the Boston Red Sox at Minute Maid Park, Wednesday at 8:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Mariners.
+In his most recent appearance, he reached base in his only plate appearance against the Red Sox.

 Jacob Meyers Game Info & Props vs. the Red Sox